pontaoski/Challah/README.md

 Then run

-## Usage

-## Docker-compose
-See the [harmony-development/orchestration](https://github.com/harmony-development/orchestration) repo for more details on a docker-compose setup.

 # How to contribute
 This projects welcomes contributions and corrections.
 Before contributing, please make sure you have read the guidelines below.
 If you decide to contribute anything, please do the following: